-Employers must require minors to provide proof of age through a copy of the minor's age certificate, birth certificate, copy of the minor's driver's license, or a Form I-9.124 Employers also may rely upon state or federal age certificates for their minor employees, usually completed by the minor's school.
-The age certificate ensures that the minor is in fact the age he represents himself to be, and the employer is entitled to rely upon this certification.
-Age certificates, therefore, protect employers from unwitting violation of child labor laws.125 Employers are subject to minimum wage and overtime laws and penalties for the employment of minors and to specific additional penalties for violations of the child labor laws.126 Caution: disparities exist between federal and state child labor laws.
-Employers should check all applicable laws.
+Employers must require minors to provide proof of age through a copy of the minor's age certificate, birth certificate, copy of the minor's driver's license, or a Form I-9.
+Employers also may rely upon state or federal age certificates for their minor employees, usually completed by the minor's school.
+The age certificate ensures that the minor is in fact the age he or she represents himself or herself to be, and the employer is entitled to rely upon this certification.
+Age certificates protect employers from unwitting violation of child labor laws.
+Employers are subject to minimum wage and overtime laws and penalties for the employment of minors and to specific additional penalties for violations of the child labor laws.